afnog/afnog.github.io/sse/crypto/presentation.md

 Security is **impossible** if:

 * some users have additional rights (privileges)
-* you cannot distinguish people using only laws of physics
+* AND you cannot distinguish users using only laws of physics
-* you cannot make it physically impossible to violate policy
+* OR you cannot make it physically impossible to violate policy

 ---